astralway/phrasecount/README.md

 Code Overview
 -------------

-Documents are loaded into the Accismus table by [DocumentLoader][1] which is executed by [Load][2].
+Documents are loaded into the Fluo table by [DocumentLoader][1] which is executed by [Load][2].
 [DocumentLoader][1] handles reference counting of unique documents and may set a notification causing [PhraseCounter][3] to execute.
 [PhraseCounter][3] increments or decrements global phrase counts for all phrases found in a unique document.
-[PhraseCounter][3] is run by the Accismus worker process and is configured by [Mini][4] when using java to run this example.
+[PhraseCounter][3] is run by the Fluo worker process and is configured by [Mini][4] when using java to run this example.
 [PhraseCounter][3] may set a notifcation which causes [PhraseExporter][5] to run.
 [PhraseExporter][5] exports phrases to a file with a sequence number.
 The sequence number allows you to know which version of the